Top 10 Banned and Challenged Books to Share in a Little Free Library

 10. This Book Is Gay by Juno Dawson

-The ALA reported that this book was banned or challenged 48 times in 2022 for LGBTQIA+ content and providing sexual education.
+This candid, funny, and uncensored exploration of sexuality and what it’s like to grow up LGBTQ also includes real stories from people across the gender and sexual spectrums, not to mention hilarious illustrations.
+The ALA reported that this book was banned or challenged 71 times in 2023 for LGBTQIA+ content and providing sexual education.

-You can buy any of these banned and challenged books and more—including Gender Queer, the #1 most banned and challenged book from 2022, according to the ALA—from our Bookshop.org store.
+You can buy any of these banned and challenged books and more from our Bookshop.org store.
 Little Free Library condemns book bans.
 Learn more about our stance on book access and what we’re doing to protect the right to read.

 Skip to content